Indigenous and local knowledge in IPBES

 - Organizing ILK dialogue workshops for the assessments, most recently for the assessments on sustainable use of wild species, values of nature and invasive alien species

-- Regional and pollination workshop reports
+- Publishing regional and pollination dialogue workshop reports

 - Development of an ILK library of materials as a resource for IPBES authors